Day In Towne

 Positions: Manager, Accountant, Investment Advisors

-Citizens know they can count on the Market to stock its shelves with popular packaged food and snack items such as chips, candy and flavored milk.
+Citizens know they can count on the Market to stock its shelves with popular packaged food and snack items such as popcorn, candy and juice.
 Market employees scan and bag items, and provided valuable guest services to shoppers.

 Positions: Manager, Accountant, Cashiers